syncfusion-content/xamarin-docs/Xamarin/SfListView/Getting-started.md

 ## Selection

-SfListView allows you to select the item by setting the `SfListView.SelectionMode` property.
+SfListView allows you to select the item by setting the [SfListView.SelectionMode](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectionMode.html) property.
 You can set the `SfListView.SelectionMode` property to single, multiple and none based on your requirements.
-Information about the selected item can be tracked using `SfListView.SelectedItem` and `SfListView.SelectedItems` properties.
-It also allows you to change the selection highlight color by using the `SfListView.SelectionBackgroundColor`.
+Information about the selected item can be tracked using [SfListView.SelectedItem](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectedItem.html) and [SfListView.SelectedItems](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectedItems.html) properties.
+It also allows you to change the selection highlight color by using the [SfListView.SelectionBackgroundColor](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectionBackgroundColor.html).

-You can change the gesture type to select the item by setting the `SfListView.SelectionGesture` property.
+You can change the gesture type to select the item by setting the [SfListView.SelectionGesture](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectionGesture.html) property.
 You can set the `SfListView.SelectionGesture` property to Tap, DoubleTap and Hold based on your requirements.

-You can handle the selection operations with the help of `SelectionChanging` and `SelectionChanged` events of the SfListView.
+You can handle the selection operations with the help of [SelectionChanging](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectionChanging_EV.html) and [SelectionChanged](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectionChanged_EV.html) events of the SfListView.

 {% tabs %}
 {% highlight xaml %}